-There are primarily three types of radar detectors, namely corded, cordless, and remote-mount.
-Corded detectors usually mount on the windshield, delivering the best range.
+There are three types of radar detectors: corded, cordless, and remote-mounted.
+Corded detectors are usually mounted on the windshield, delivering the best range.
 Cordless detectors provide more portability, while remote-mount detectors are permanently mounted to your vehicle, offering a cleaner installation with less visibility.

-As we mentioned, radar guns emit these different frequencies in big waves to find your vehicle and report your speed and location.
+Radar guns emit different frequencies in big waves to find your vehicle and report your speed and location.
 With these more comprehensive frequencies from the X, K, and Ka-bands, radar detectors can pick up on them and notify the driver before the information is transmitted back to the officer’s radar gun.

 Typically, this is done through the use of both visual and audio alerts, giving the driver the time to adjust and reduce their speed.
 Additionally, more advanced radar detectives will have added features that can further “jam” or disrupt the signal sent from the radar gun or LIDAR gun.

-Factors to Consider when Choosing Radar Detectors in 2023
+Factors to Consider When Choosing Radar Detectors in 2024

 When picking out a radar detector, it’s first good to know what’s commonly used for speed enforcement in your region or jurisdiction (a quick Google search should suffice).
 You should also consider these features that are typically found on most modern radar detectors:

-- Sensitivity: This refers to how acutely your radar detector will pick up on incoming radio signals.
+• Sensitivity: Refers to how acutely your radar detector will pick up on incoming radio signals.
 Many modern detectors offer both “highway” and “city” driving options because when driving at slower speeds in a city, you won’t want to pick up and be constantly alerted to the more abundant X-band signals from automatic door openers and other unrelated devices.
 Keeping your device on “highway” or “advanced” sensitivity while on the open road will keep the receiver wide open to detect all bands.

-- Detection Range: Most police radar guns can detect a vehicle’s speed from roughly half a mile to two miles.
-Choose a radar detector that can match or surpass this range for optimal performance.
+• Detection Range: Most police radar guns can detect a vehicle’s speed from roughly half a mile to two miles.
+Choose a radar detector matching or surpassing this range for optimal performance.

 In the United States, using radar detectors for a personal vehicle is legal in most states, except for Virginia, Mississippi, Washington D.C., and on all military bases.
 According to Wise Voter, using a radar detector in these states can result in fines of up to $200 and possibly a misdemeanor charge.
 While it is legal to possess a radar detector, it is important to note that their use in certain situations may still be illegal.